-We choose the wood for our products carefully and look at the FSC® certification.
+We choose the wood for our products carefully and look at the FSC® certification - all the products are manufactured through the FSC certificate (FSC-C011999).
 Therefore, we can guarantee that the wood we use comes from forests which are responsibly managed with regard to the environment and nature.

 How do we heat?